dtcenter/METplus/.github/ISSUE_TEMPLATE/update_truth.md

   - If no differences were found, note this in a comment.
   - If all of the differences are expected, note this in a comment.
     Include any details of how the review was performed.
-  - If unexpected differences are found, revert the PR and re-open the issue.
+  - If unexpected differences are found, the following instructions can help uncover potential explanations.
+If none of these apply and the source of the differences cannot be determined, contact the METplus wrappers lead engineer (@georgemccabe) for assistance.
-    Iterate until one of the above conditions apply.
-- [ ] Confirm that the truth data can be updated
-  - Confirm with the METplus wrappers lead engineer (@georgemccabe) or backup lead (@jprestop) that the truth data can be updated.
-  - If the engineers are unavailable, follow these instructions to confirm that the update can be performed:
     - Search for other open issues that have the label `type: update truth` applied by clicking on the label on this issue.
 Coordinate with the author of these issues to ensure all diffs are properly reviewed.